Article

 Signalling an increase to CGT (say on 6 April 2025) may accelerate the appetite to trigger capital gains before then, resulting in an influx of gains which may not otherwise have happened.

-Another area which has not been ruled out by the Chancellor is Inheritance Tax (IHT).
+Another area which has not been ruled out by the Chancellor is IHT.
 In September 2023 the Institute of Fiscal Studies reported that only around 4% of estates incur IHT, and that it collects a relatively meagre amount (approximately £7bn) annually.

-It has also been suggested that Business Relief could be withdrawn on shares listed on the Alternative Investment Market (rather than shares in private unlisted companies).
-However, the IHT benefit provided is often a driving factor for such investments, and restricting relief could leave smaller businesses struggling to find investors.
-This would seem to fly in the face of the government’s pro-growth, pro-investment message.
+These changes could mean that Business Property Relief could be withdrawn on shares listed on the Alternative Investment Market (rather than shares in private unlisted companies).
+However, the IHT benefit provided is often a driving factor for such investments, and restricting relief could leave listed companies having a smaller pool of investors.
+This would seem to contradict the Government’s pro-growth, pro-investment message.

 The Chancellor may also use other options to plug the £22bn black hole, such as increasing borrowing.
 However, this may require changes to current fiscal rules, something which Chancellor Reeves alluded to in March 2024.

-As always, in advance of any budget speculation is rife, but it is important to remember that any proposed tax changes will be reviewed by the Office for Budget Responsibility to confirm the likely taxes which will be raised.
+As always, in advance of any budget speculation is rife, but it is important to remember that any proposed tax changes will be reviewed by the Office for Budget Responsibility to confirm the likely amount that any tax changes will raise.
 The Chancellor will have to balance ensuring that any tax changes will raise the revenue required without impairing the ability of the economy to grow.